 The Queer Screen – Mardi Gras Film Festival has postponed its March tour to Parramatta (Sydney), Lismore, Newcastle and Mount Victoria, which was set to take place from March 20.
-The Whyalla Film Festival has postponed its March event while the Geelong Pride Film Festival, Indonesian Film Festival, Bendigo Queer Film Festival, Sydney World Film Festival and Benalla Shorts have postponed their April runs.
+The Whyalla Film Festival has postponed its March event while the Geelong Pride Film Festival (later rescheduled to October 23 – November 3, 2020), Indonesian Film Festival, Bendigo Queer Film Festival, Sydney World Film Festival and Benalla Shorts have postponed their April runs.

 The Alliance Francaise French Film Festival, which commenced in March and was scheduled to run through to April across Australia, has postponed all its screenings effective March 19, as has the Spanish Film Festival which, also set to operate from Palace Cinemas, had scheduled an April-May program.
 The German Film Festival, also set to operate out of the chain nationally from May through June, has also been postponed.